aomidsalar/PM566_Labs/week10/README.md

 ## Exercise 1

 Retrieve the actor ID, first name and last name for all actors using the actor table.
 Sort by last name and then by first name.
-Use LIMIT (head() in R) to output the top 5.
+(Using LIMIT (head() in R) to output the top 5)

 ```r